samjolley/md.dev/README.md

 ## PROPS
 A special thanks to [Gary Jones](http://gamajo.com), who audited this code (trust me, if any mistakes remain, they are mine alone - Gary did his best to set me straight).

-I’m also deeply appreciative of [Nir Rosenbaum](http://www.website-traffic.co.il/nir-rosenbaum) for teaching me about issues when building themes for Right to Left (RTL) scripts as well as testing Utility Pro with an RTL language.
+I’m also deeply appreciative of [Nir Rosenbaum](http://www.website-traffic.co.il/nir-rosenbaum) for teaching me about issues when building themes for Right to Left (RTL) scripts as well as testing MD Pro with an RTL language.

 I’d be terribly remiss not to thank [Rian Rietveld](http://www.rrwd.nl/) for her accessibility audit (and graciously letting me borrow much of her Genesis Accessible plugin) and to [Amanda Rush](http://customerservant.com/), who tested the theme for use with a screen reader and made adjustments to improve the experience.